angular/angular/aio/content/guide/ivy-compatibility.md

 - If a token is injected with the `@Host` or `@Self` flag, the module injector is not searched for that token (previously, tokens marked with these flags would still search at the module level).

-- If a template is declared in one view but inserted into a different view, change detection will occur for that template only when its insertion point is checked (previously, change detection would also run when its declaration point was checked).

 - When accessing multiple local refs with the same name in template bindings, the first is matched (previously, the last instance was matched).

 - Directives that are used in an exported module (but not exported themselves) are exported publicly (previously, the compiler would automatically write a private, aliased export that it could use its global knowledge to resolve downstream).